Integer superharmonic matrices on the $F$-lattice: Base cases

 We first check that the base points of the hyperbola $0/1$ and $1/1$, are on $\partial \Gamma_F$ via an explicit construction.
 We recall a criteria for checking recurrence from the sandpile literature.
 Let $s: \Z^2 \to \Z$ and let $H$ be a finite induced subgraph of the $F$-lattice. $H$ is {\it allowed} for $s$ if there is a vertex $v$ of $H$ where $s(v)$ is at least the in-degree of $v$ in $H$ and otherwise is {\it forbidden}.

 \begin{prop} \cite{holroyd2008chip} An integer superharmonic function $g$ is recurrent if and only if every nonempty induced subgraph of the $F$-lattice is allowed for $s := \Delta g+1$. \end{prop} In particular, Proposition \ref{prop:recurrence} reduces verifying recurrence of a function to checking a condition on its Laplacian (which is no surprise given the function $s$ in the statement is usually referred to as a recurrent sandpile \cite{levine2010sandpile}).
+The equivalence between the two definitions is given in \cite[Proposition 3.3]{bou2021convergence}.

 \begin{lemma} The functions

 are odometers for $0/1$ and $1/1$ respectively. \end{lemma}